FerdiStro/FunProjects/README.md

-# PythonFunProjects
+# FunProjects
-Python Project for Tests
+Testing some simple stuff